-At Health e Medical Centre we are very aware that for some children (and their parents), injections and childhood immunisations can be a stressful time.
-Our lovely nurses are highly trained and skilled at dealing with these situations and will do their best to put everyone at ease!
-Please do not hesitate to talk to our receptionists or the nurse beforehand if you are in any way concerned.
+For some children (and their parents), injections and childhood immunisations can be a stressful time.
+The experienced nurses are highly trained and skilled at dealing with these situations and will do their best to put everyone at ease.
+Please speak with the receptionists or the nurse beforehand if you are in any way concerned.

-In Australia the childhood immunisation schedule runs from birth to 4 years of age.
+In Australia the childhood immunisation schedule (National Immunisation Program/NIP) runs from birth.
 Click here to see the full immunisation schedule.

 Meningococcal Vaccine